Keep trying until you turn “no” to “yes”

 And the best part was no one else was doing it.

-John leaned into that pitch, and one by one, he won over a few early believers: angel investors, going in for blocks of $25,000 or $50,000 at a time.
+John leaned into that pitch, and one by one, he won over a few early believers: Angel investors, going in for blocks of $25, or $50,000 dollars at a time.
 Those investors included John’s brother-in-law, his co-founders, and John himself.
 Every check mattered.
 Each one strengthened his resolve – and built Peloton some runway to prove their case.

-FOLEY: Three years later, I had a hundred checks from a hundred angels that amounted to roughly $10 million.
-And that’s how we capitalized the first three years of Peloton.
+FOLEY: Three years later, I had a hundred checks from a hundred angels that amounted to a roughly $10 million.
+And that’s how we capitalize the first three years of Peloton.